 Details of policies available to parents and prospective parents can be found here:

-We encourage you to visit the School on one of our Open Mornings.
+We encourage you to visit the School on one our Open Mornings, of which there are 5 per year (one of which is Sixth Form specific).
 You will have a chance to hear the Headmaster speak, visit different departments and talk to members of staff and view our facilities.

 Please contact the Registrar's Office if you have any general questions regarding our private School Open Days.